Importance of anisotropic interactions for hard-axis/plane ordering of Ce-based ferromagnets: Abstract

 \section{Abstract}

 Ferromagnetic (FM) Kondo-lattice (KL) compounds often exhibit intriguing magnetic behavior driven by strong crystal electric field (CEF) anisotropy and exchange interactions.
-Recent studies suggest that many Ce-based and Yb-based KL ferromagnets order along the hard-axis or hard-plane determined by their CEF ground state.
+Recent studies suggest that many Ce- and Yb-based KL ferromagnets order along the hard-axis or hard-plane determined by their CEF ground state.
 We performed a survey of Ce-based FM compounds, complemented with new single crystal synthesis, magnetization measurements, and analysis of the CEF scheme.
-Our results reveal that hard-axis/plane ordering is less common than previously reported, with most compounds ordering along their easy-axis/plane.
-We also find no clear correlation between the strength of the Kondo effect and whether a compound adopts hard-axis/plane or easy-axis/plane ordering.
+Our results reveal that hard-axis or hard-plane ordering is less common than previously reported, with most compounds ordering along their easy-axis or easy-plane.
+We also find no clear correlation between the strength of the Kondo effect and whether a compound adopts hard-axis or hard-plane or easy-axis or easy-plane ordering.
 Instead, the key driver appears to be the competition between CEF anisotropy and exchange interaction anisotropy.
-A direct comparison of CeCuSi and CeAgSb$_2$ further indicates that antiferromagnetic (AFM) interactions along the CEF easy-axis can be crucial in stabilizing the hard-axis FM ordering observed in CeAgSb$_2$.
-Finally, our results suggest that an anisotropic Ruderman–Kittel–Kasuya–Yosida (RKKY) model could offer deeper insights into the complicated magnetic properties of Ce-based and other heavy-fermion systems.
+A direct comparison of CeCuSi and CeAgSb$_2$ further indicates that antiferromagnetic interactions along the CEF easy-axis can be crucial in stabilizing the hard-axis FM ordering observed in CeAgSb$_2$.
+Finally, our results suggest that an anisotropic Ruderman–Kittel–Kasuya–Yosida model could offer deeper insights into the complicated magnetic properties of Ce-based and other heavy-fermion systems.